Before we cover the course info, please note the following:

 The Grand Columbian Triathlon bike courses all start at Spring Canyon Campground.
 The courses are hilly and offer extensive elevation changes depending on what distance course you are doing.
 These are challenging and also very rewarding courses!
 The views are spectacular in many cases, and there are as many fast downhill sections as there are uphill sections.
 You will not be disappointed after finishing these courses and will remember them for the great accomplishment they are!
 As a reminder, the distances for each bike course are as follows:

 For a detailed overview of the bike course, please review the Interactive Maps of the Grand Columbian Bike Routes by clicking the links below.
-Details of various sections of the bike course and other areas are available in the Grand Columbian Spring Canyon Bike Course PDF by clicking here.
+Details of various sections of the bike course and other areas are available in the Grand Columbian Spring Canyon Bike Course maps below:

 Grand Columbian Triathlon Run Course Info: